-Contribution of integrity and vulnerability to perceived moral character and a leader’s behavioural profile attractiveness
+Integrity and vulnerability as building blocks of perceived moral character and leader profile attractiveness

 This journal is an open access journal, and the authors and journal should be properly acknowledged, when works are cited.

 Authors may use the publisher's version for teaching purposes, in books, theses, dissertations, conferences and conference papers.

 A copy of the authors’ publisher's version may also be hosted on the following websites:

 The following notice should accompany such a posting on the website: “This is an electronic version of an article published in the African Journal of Business Ethics, Volume XXX, number XXX, pages XXX–XXX”, DOI.
 Authors should also supply a hyperlink to the original paper or indicate where the original paper (http://ajobe.journals.ac.za/pub) may be found.

 The following Creative Commons license applies: